prashanthi-r/mailmerge/README.md

 # Mail Merge

 ###### This is a simple code to send personalised emails to people using SMTP in Python.
 There are some add-ons available on Gmail but most of them are paid.
 I have created my own mail merge for ease of use.
-Putting it on gitHub so that others can use this too.

 Before using this, pease make sure:
 1. Email ID and Password for the email through which you want to send the emails are in a file called `credentials` separated by a new line character.